DadSchoorse/vkBasalt/README.md

 meson --buildtype=release --prefix=/usr builddir
 ninja -C builddir install
 ```

+Note: if you have mixed Vulkan Headers and Validationlayers, you can add `-Dvk_force_fallback=true` to the first command.

 #### 32bit

 Make sure that `PKG_CONFIG_PATH=/usr/lib32/pkgconfig` and `--libdir=lib32` are correct for your distro and change them if needed.
 On Debian based distros you need to replace `lib32` with `lib/i386-linux-gnu`, for example.